FAQs –

 Will my pet have an intravenous catheter when going home?

 With certain treatment protocols (twice a week), when pets are treated on the outpatient regime, they may be discharged with an intravenous canula.
-This is to reduce the amount of time we have to place the intravenous canula.
+This is to reduce the number of times we have to place the intravenous canula.
 It is generally safe and you do not need to do anything with the canula.
 It is important that your pet is walked on the lead and prevented from licking at the canula site.
 You will be advised by Radiotherapy team should this be a case.

 Can I visit my pet when boarding for the treatment?